inventree/inventree-docs/docs/start/config.md

 | INVENTREE_DB_HOST | database.HOST | Database host address (if required) |
 | INVENTREE_DB_PORT | database.PORT | Database host port (if required) |

-Instructions for particular database backends are provided below:

-#### SQLite
-By default, InvenTree uses an sqlite database file : `inventree_db.sqlite3`.
-This provides a simple, portable database file that is easy to use for debug and testing purposes.

-#### MySQL
-MySQL database backend is supported with the native Django implemetation.
-To run InvenTree with the MySQL backend, a number of extra packages need to be installed:

-* mysql-server - *MySQL backend server*
-* libmysqlclient-dev - *Required for connecting to the MySQL database in Python*
-* (pip) mysqlclient - *Python package for communication with MySQL database*

-It is then up to the database adminstrator to create a new MySQL database to store inventree data, in addition to a username/password to access the data.

-!!! info "MySQL Collation"
-    When creating the MySQL database, the adminstrator must ensure that the collation option is set to **utf8_unicode_520_ci** to ensure that InvenTree features function correctly.

-The database options (in the `config.yaml` file) then need to be adjusted to communicate the MySQL backend.
-Refer to the [Django docs](https://docs.djangoproject.com/en/dev/ref/databases/) for further information.

-#### PostgreSQL
-PostgreSQL database backend is supported with the native Django implementation.
-Note that to use this backend, the following system packages must be installed:

-* postgresql
-* postgresql-contrib
-* libpq-dev
-* (pip3) psycopg2

-It is then up to the database adminstrator to create a new PostgreSQL database to store inventree data, in addition to a username/password to access the data.

-The database options (in the `config.yaml` file) then need to be adjusted to communicate the PostgreSQL backend.
-Refer to the [Django docs](https://docs.djangoproject.com/en/dev/ref/databases/) for further information.

 ### Allowed Hosts / CORS